Deedikjupijn/youtube/README.md

   1. [YouTube Vanced APK](manager.apk)
     - This is the Youtube application made for android, you can install it and go trough the menu, first you will have to install micro-G and login in that application.
 After that you will be able to install the Youtube Vanced application.This application will have all the features described above.
 This application is made by a group of people and is open source, you can find the source code [here](https://github.com/TeamVanced/VancedManager), the application file will be downloaded from the [releases page](https://github.com/Deedikjupijn/vanced/releases/tag/vanced) of the repository.
   2. [Revanced Manager](https://github.com/revanced)
+    - This is able to edit normal apk files, there are lots of applications that you are able to edit, one of them is the youtube application.
+The YouTube application has all the features that the older Vanced application had/has.
+This application is kept up to date (in comperison to the Vanced application).

 ### IOS